 This course is Math 1910, Calculus and Analytic Geometry the college level.
 In addition to meeting the APSU Dual Enrollment admissions criteria, this course requires MATH 1710 and 1720, OR MATH 1730, OR High school Algebra II, pre-calculus, and ACT Math sub score of 27.
-College credit will be issued from

-Austin Peay State University.
 There is a tuition fee associated with this class.

 Calculus AB is primarily concerned with developing the students understanding of the concepts of calculus and providing experience with its methods and applications.
-The courses emphasize a multi-representational approach to calculus, with concepts, results and problems being expressed graphically, numerically, analytically and verbally.
+The courses emphasize a multirepresentational approach to calculus, with concepts, results and problems being expressed graphically, numerically, analytically and verbally.
 The connections among these representations also are important.
 This course are intended to be challenging and demanding.